 Next, I decided to run a YouTube performance test.
 After all, it is among the biggest content streaming websites out there, and yet it is still geo-restricted in China.
-So, I was specifically interested in figuring out if Ultrasurf will seamlessly unblock YouTube.
+So, I was specifically interested in figuring out if Ultrasurf will seamlessly work with YouTube.

-With Ultrasurf, I was able to access YouTube without any delays or lags.
-Next, I played a video to test the streaming quality and buffering speeds.
-To my surprise, the video played buttery smooth at 480 pixels.
+I had no issues using YouTube without any delays or lags.
+I played a video to test the streaming quality and buffering speeds and, to my surprise, it was buttery smooth at 480 pixels.

 Streaming a YouTube video with Ultrasurf

-However, when I increased the quality to 720p and 1080p, I could notice some lags due to an overall reduction in connection speed.
-Users shall set the quality depending on the speed.
-Rest assured, YouTube is fully accessible with Ultrasurf.
+However, when I increased the quality to 720p and 1080p, I did notice some lags due to an overall reduction in connection speed.
+So you should set the quality depending on the speed.
+Rest assured though, YouTube is fully functional with Ultrasurf.

-While I could unblock Netflix US with Ultrasurf, the loading time was somewhat less than ideal.
-It took around thirty seconds for the library to load.
+While I was able to open my Netflix US account with Ultrasurf, the loading time was somewhat less than ideal.
+It took around thirty seconds for content to load.
 After choosing a title, I waited for an additional two minutes for the movie screen to show up.
 After waiting, I received an error message.

 After the slow loading times, an error message appeared on Netflix